 Many children with cerebral palsy experience abnormal growth or deformities due to uneven muscle tension.
 In fact, nearly 20-25% of children with cerebral palsy develop scoliosis (when the spine curves to the side).

-While orthotics won’t prevent muscle contractions, they can help individuals practice moving with correct form and gently stretch spastic muscles.
+While orthotics won’t prevent muscle contractions, they can stabilize muscles and joints to help individuals practice moving with correct form and gently stretch spastic muscles.

 Acquired Cerebral Palsy: Key Points